 Tips for Managing Eczema in the Fall

-If you suffer from eczema, it is recommended that you use products that are not only designed to moisturize but help relieve eczema itch.
+If you suffer from eczema, it is recommended that you use products that are not only designed to moisturize but help relieve itch.
 The Sebamed Dry Skin Relief Face Cream with 5% Urea deeply moisturizes and also relieves irritation and itchiness.
 Also, the Sebamed Hydrating Body Milk is perfect for moisturizing all areas of your body, leaving it supple and protected from dehydration.

 Avoid Irritating Fabrics